Methods of Work Essay

 the 2" of plate steel that the bearings bolt to.

-The tool rest posts are 1 1/2" inserted into a 4" diameter
+The tool rest posts are 1 1/2" , and drop into a 4" diameter

 column welded onto two 1" x 2" bars that make up the banjo.